This 27-Question Personality Test Reveals If Your Child Has A Dark Triad Personality

 Most children are, at times, annoying.
 Most kids can be, at times, a pain.
 But most little people aren’t murderers on the make or psychopaths on a path towards their first victim.

 That said, some are.
 The world contains a lot of evil people and all of them are somebody's kids.
-It’s enough to keep a body up at night, but, fortunately, there are ways to check and see whether your sweet little boy is about the Damian the hell out of your friends and loved ones.
+It’s enough to keep a body up at night, but, fortunately, there are ways to check and see whether your sweet little boy is like the devil.
 The key?
-Using psychology to look for the dark triad of personality traits.
+Use psychology to look for the dark triad of personality traits, and whether or not your child has them.

 Advertisement